-The Earth is assumed to be about 4.5 billion years old for that much time, various species of organisms have already emerged and disappeared.
-However, it is quite ironic how in order to maintain equilibrium (balance), living organisms are classified in a hierarchical and orderly manner according to their level of complexity.
+The Earth is assumed to be about 4.5 billion years old.
+For that much time, various species of organisms have already emerged and disappeared.
+However, it is quite ironic how to maintain equilibrium (balance), living organisms are classified in a hierarchical and orderly manner according to their level of complexity.

 In each successive level of organization, the complexity of life increases and a distinguishable property can be observed.
 To further understand the complexity of life, listed below are the ten levels of biological organization in living organisms listed based on the hierarchy starting with the basic element, cell.

 is known to be the basic building block of life.
 It performs various metabolic functions like providing structure and rigidity to the body, converting food into nutrients and energy, and others.
 While it is apparently not the smallest particle (organelles, molecules, and atoms are even smaller in size), the cell is called as such because it is the smallest living entity that can function on its own.
 At cellular level, organisms can be classified into two: single-celled organisms (unicellular) and multiple-celled organisms (multi-cellular).

 When similar cells aggregate, they form a tissue

 .
 Basically, a tissue is a group of interconnected cells that perform the same function.
 Like cells, tissues perform metabolic processes that keep the organism alive.
 In multi cellular organisms, the study of tissue is called histology (from Greek words histos

 meaning “tissue” and logos